fczuardi/password-reseter/README.md

 # password-reseter
-A tool for reseting passwords in multiple systems.
+A tool for reseting passwords in multiple systems